Opportunity Statement

 Breaking Down the Process

 The original interface was only a single screen.
 This cluttered interface needed to be broken up in order to gradually introduce the user to more relevant information.
 This would both limit cognitive load and allow newcomers to parse what they are seeing on screen.
+Creating a user flow was necessary to figure out the most logical and convenient way to separate the information.

 I worked with the other product designer on a design studio session.
 This way we could rapidly iterate ideas back and forth as to how we were going to represent each screen in the user flow.

 Given that the Homework Editor still contains multiple elements on a single screen.
 We devoted time to mapping out where the location of features should be.
-We placed the filter on the left hand side since that’s the first step the tutor needs to do in order to reveal the list of questions.
+We placed the filter on the left-hand side since that’s the first step the tutor needs to do in order to reveal the list of questions.
 These questions will go in the middle and adding them to the homework sheet will be on the far right.

 Adding in the Details

+Next, we went into Figma and created a mid-fidelity prototype for usability testing.
+We made sure to not only usability test the mid-fi with people from the company but also outsiders.
 We did this to ensure that everyone, even potentially new tutors to the company, could figure out how to navigate the new and improved Homework Helper system.

-Usability Test Feedback
+Usability Testing Feedback

-Key takeaways after usability testing with 5 employees from the company and 5 outsiders.
+Key takeaways after usability testing with 5 employees from the company and 5 outsiders:

 Users tended to search and add all the questions they wanted to the homework sheet first.
 Afterwards, they would go into the edit screen and rearrange from there.